Skip to content

 D. Human Rights Audit

-As a business, our obligations around human rights is a core value, embedded in our Code of Business Conduct and in our commitments to international standards.
+As a business, our obligations around human rights are a core value, embedded in our Code of Business Conduct and in our commitments to international standards.

-To gain insights as to how we are performing as an inclusive, fair and equitable company, our 2022 Human Rights Survey was open to all employees and on-site contractors and input was given on an anonymised basis.
+Across HEINEKEN globally, the last Human Rights Survey took place in 2022 and was open to all employees and on-site contractors and input was given on an anonymised basis.
 The survey consisted of questions around core elements of our Human Rights Policy including non-discrimination, rest and leisure, fair wages and income and no harassment and violence.
 Thereafter, a HEINEKEN Global Audit team was deployed to the UK, engaging the People Function and Procurement to discuss and review our policies in this area.

 Brand Promoters Policy